 - You develop symptoms of hepatitis B

-- Hepatitis B symptoms do not go away in 2 or 3 weeks, or new symptoms develop
+- Hepatitis B symptoms do not go away in 2 to 3 weeks, or new symptoms develop

-- You belong to a high-risk group for hepatitis B and have not yet received the HBV vaccine.
+- You belong to a high-risk group for hepatitis B and have not had the HBV vaccine

-People who are at high risk, including health care workers and those who live with someone who has hepatitis B should get the hepatitis B vaccine.
+- Health care workers and those who live with someone who has hepatitis B should get the vaccine.

-Infants born to mothers who either currently have acute hepatitis B, or who have had the infection should receive a special vaccination that includes hepatitis B immune globulin and a hepatitis B immunization within 12 hours of birth.
+- Infants born to mothers who have acute hepatitis B or have had the infection in the past should get a special hepatitis B vaccine within 12 hours of birth.